Names Kadoza

 Kasahara Tankai Narumi Koyata

-March 1733: the drama "Dan no Ura Kabuto Gunki" is performed for the first time in Ôsaka, at the Kado no Shibai.
-It is staged with the following casting:
+3rd lunar month of 1733: the drama "Dan no Ura Kabuto Gunki" was performed for the first time in Ôsaka, at the Kado no Shibai.
+It was staged with the following casting:

 Roles Actors